athiyadeviyani/athiyadeviyani.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

+I am currently at Netflix as a Machine Learning Research intern working on algorithmic identity modeling for recommender systems.
+Say hi if you're around the Bay Area! 🌁🌴

 I am a first-year PhD student at the [Language Technologies Institute](https://lti.cs.cmu.edu/) in Carnegie Mellon University's School of Computer Science, advised by [Prof. Fernando Diaz](https://841.io/).
 My research interests are trustworthy machine learning and natural language processing with a focus on evaluation, and the long-term societal and cultural impacts of intelligent systems.